VISHWASAII/Interview-Preparation/Interview-Preperation/Notes/Interview-Quesitons/Java-Interview-Questiosn/JVM JRE JDK.md

 ## Execution Of Java program

-For program Execution java has three main components
+There are 3 main components that is needed to execute the program.

 ---